 Successful applicants typically present a BA in English or its equivalent; a good undergraduate grade-point average, especially in upper-division English courses; acceptable scores on the GRE general test, and a graduate application found online.
-We also require three accurate and candid letters of recommendation from three professors who assess the applicants suitability for graduate work in English, a thoughtful Statement of Purpose, and a writing sample (approximately 10-15 pages) that demonstrates the applicants ability for graduate study.
+Also required are three accurate and candid letters of recommendation from three professors who assess the applicant's suitability for graduate work in English, a thoughtful Statement of Purpose, and a writing sample (approximately 10-15 pages) that demonstrates the applicant's ability for graduate study.

-- 1. A successful applicant should provide three letters recommendation letters.

-- 2. Applicants will then fulfill the following admission requirements of the Masters of Arts in English:
+- 1. Applicants will fulfill the following admission requirements of the Master of Arts in English:

 - 1. Graduate application for admission;

 - 2. Application fee of \$25.00;

 - 3. Undergraduate transcript

 - 4. Three recommendation letters.

-- 3. GRE score to meet the minimum requirement for regular admissions (Cumulative GPA 200) + (GRE score) ≥ 520 verbal reasoning and 4.5 on analytical writing); - 4.
-Medical and immunization record form; - 5.
-No course with a grade below a C will be applied toward the MA degree.
+- GRE score to meet the minimum requirement for regular admission (Cumulative GPA 200) + (GRE score) ≥ 520 verbal reasoning and 4.5 on analytical writing;

+- 3. Medical and immunization record form;

+- 4. No course with a grade below a C will be applied toward the MA degree.